 Campus tour at SEDU

 (In Swedish with English subtitles.
-Please note that our routines regarding library accounts have been updated since the production of the video.)
+Please note that our routines regarding library accounts have been updated since the video was published.)

 Here at the student web is where you find most of the information that you need during your time as a student at SEDU.
 To give you a head start, here are some of the things you might want to know about as a new student.